PRACTICE DIRECTION 61 – ADMIRALTY CLAIMS

 10.12 An application under paragraph 10.11(2)(b) –

-(1) may be made without notice to any party; and
+(1) may be made without notice; and

 (2) must be supported by evidence proving, to the satisfaction of the court, the sterling equivalent of the appropriate number of special drawing rights on the date of payment into court.